DavidWells/analytics/README.md

   <img src="https://user-images.githubusercontent.com/532272/61419845-ab1e9a80-a8b4-11e9-8fd1-18b9e743bb6f.png" width="450" />
 </a>

-A lightweight, extendable analytics library designed to work with **any** third party analytics provider to track page views, custom events, & identify users.
+A lightweight, extendable analytics library designed to work with **any** third-party analytics provider to track page views, custom events, & identify users.

 The `analytics` library allows users to: